apiato/apiato/docs/_docs/features/requests-monitor.md

 From the `.env` file set `REQUESTS_DEBUG` to true.

-Now in order for this start display the results you need to enable the debugging mode in Laravel by setting `APP_DEBUG` to true in the `.env` as well.
+Now in order for this to start displaying the results you need to enable the debugging mode in Laravel by setting `APP_DEBUG` to true in the `.env` as well.

 ## Usage